shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 New modifiers can be created by implementing the `IModifier<T>` interface or by using the convenience methods in `Modifier` like `FromFunc()` shown below.
+Perhaps one has armor that bestows different affects depending on the phase of the moon[^2].

 ``` c#
 var moonArmor = new ModifiableValue<float>(20f);
 moonArmor.modifiers.Add(Modifier.FromFunc((float x) => DateTime.Now.IsFullMoon() ?
 2 * x : x));
 ```

-Unfortunately there is no such extension method `IsFullMoon()` for DateTime by default but one can [add it](https://khalidabuhakmeh.com/calculate-moon-phase-with-csharp).
+[^2]: Unfortunately there is no such extension method `IsFullMoon()` for DateTime by default but one can [add it](https://khalidabuhakmeh.com/calculate-moon-phase-with-csharp).

 ### Ordering Modifiers